SCIInstitute/SCIRun/docs/dev_doc/SCIRun5ModuleGeneration.md

   }
 }
 ```
 This config file example would not build.
-We will include specific examples that will build and work in following chapters of this tutorial (Chapters [3](#example-simple-module-without-ui), [4](#example-simple-module-with-ui), [5](#example-simple-module-with-algorithm)).
+We will include specific examples that will build and work in following sections of this tutorial ([Simple Module Without UI](#example-simple-module-without-ui), [Simple Module With UI](#example-simple-module-with-ui), [Simple Module With Algorithm](#example-simple-module-with-algorithm)).
 As mentioned before, the UI and algorithm files are not required to generate a module, therefore the subfields for the "algorithm" or "UI" fields can changed to "N/A" to indicate that these files do not exist.
-Please refer to [Section 3.1](#31-module-config-file) for an example.
+Please refer to [Module Config File](#module-config-file) section for an example.

 ### Module Source Code